ARMmbed/mbed-os/.github/pull_request_template.md

     Why the change is needed (if this is fixing a reported issue please summarize what the issue is and add the reference.
 E.g. Fixes #17119).

-    NOTE: This section is automatically written to release notes for Feature and Major releases and should contain enough details for a user.

 -->